salesforce/lwc/packages/postcss-plugin-lwc/README.md

 Required: `false`
 Default: `undefined`

-Hook that allow to replace `var()` function usage in the stylesheet.
-The `transformVar` function receives the custom property name and the fallback value when present and should return a string that will inserted in the generated stylesheet.
+Hook that allows to replace `var()` function usage in the stylesheet.
+The `transformVar` function receives a custom property name and a fallback value, to be used when custom property does not exist.
+The resulting string is then inserted into generated stylesheet.

 ```js
 lwcPlugin({